Tech Tips: Computer Basics 101: The mouse

 Click

 A click is a single, quick press of the left mouse button.
-It is used to do things like open a hyperlink, select a menu option, place your cursor in word processing, select a form to fill, or activate a program from the start menu.
+It is used to open a hyperlink, select a menu option, place your cursor where you want it in word processing software, select a form area to fill, or activate a program from the start menu.

 Double click